SEARCH

 Some of these include burying pennies or rusty metal in the soil, or adding pine needles, coffee grounds, Epsom salt, vinegar, or aluminum foil near a hydrangea plant.

-See Popular Garden Myths We Have All Fallen For for more (popular) garden misinformation.
+See Popular Garden Myths We Have All Fallen For for more (popular) garden misinformation and folklore.

 How to Turn Pink Hydrangeas Blue

-To do this, grow the plant in a container and lower the soil pH level to 5.6 by adding aluminum sulfate.
+To make the change from pink to blue, grow the plant in a container and lower the soil pH level to 5.6 by adding aluminum sulfate.

-Start with Bigleaf (H. macrophylla) or Mountain (H. serrata) hydrangeas with medium or light pink or purple flowers.
+Start with Bigleaf (H. macrophylla) or Mountain (H. serrata) hydrangeas with medium or light pink, purple, or blue flowers.

 Grow the hydrangea in a container.
 This makes it much easier to control the growing conditions long-term.
 Trying to change the pH of garden soil is a lifelong battle and not worth the effort.